-Dairyland's total generation capacity of 25 megawatts (MW) is a shining example of working collaboratively to align business decisions with Dairyland's Sustainable Generation Plan of resource diversification.
+Dairyland's solar generation capacity of nearly 45 megawatts (MW) is a shining example of working collaboratively to align business decisions with Dairyland's Sustainable Generation Plan of resource diversification.
 Many of Dairyland's solar facilities within its service territory include a community solar project for the host member distribution cooperative.
 All of Dairyland's solar sites will also feature pollinator gardens to help sustain bee and butterfly populations.
 Native grasses and flowering forbs create the gardens.

 Badger State Solar

 In 2019, Dairyland announced a power purchase agreement with Ranger Power for Badger State Solar - a proposed 149-megawatt (MW) array to be located in the Towns of Jefferson and Oakland in Jefferson County, Wis.
 The Badger State Solar Project will generate enough renewable energy to power more than 20,000 homes.
 Pollinator habitat is also planned for the site.
-If approved, construction of Badger State Solar should begin in 2020 with commercial operation commencing in 2023 (updated in operation date as of 2021). click here for the full press release
+If approved, construction of Badger State Solar should begin in 2024 with commercial operation commencing in 2025. click here for the full press release

 This table highlights Dairyland's solar investments that are currently online and generating power.
 Dairyland also purchases energy from major solar installations in Westby, Wis.
 (Vernon Electric Cooperative) and Oronoco, Minn.
 (People's Energy Cooperative/Minnesota Three).